 Supplier Inventory Tracking

 As a small business, you may create or receive your inventory from a single supplier and store it at home.
-However, as you begin to grow and scale your company, the need for more space and assistance through e-commerce fulfillment services will come into play.
+However, as you begin to grow and scale your company, the need for more space and assistance through e-commerce fulfillment solutions will come into play.

 When dealing with multiple e-commerce fulfillment warehouses or distribution centers, it’s necessary to have an accurate track on how much inventory is stored and tagged for shipment at each place and across all suppliers, as applicable.